 Describe the process used by the State to appoint members to the SILC who meet the composition requirements in section 705(b).
 Refer to the SPIL Instructions for more information about completing this section.

 SILC membership and recruitment continues to be guided by the following criteria: statewide representation; representation of a broad range of individuals with significant disabilities; knowledge of independent living philosophy; persons from or representing ethnic minorities; and the knowledge of the independent living services and needs in NH as they relate to community living of persons with significant disabilities.
 The SILC recruits members in different ways such as directly from individuals who indicate an interest in serving on the SILC.
 Members also come from disability-related organizations, service providers, and from recommendations of current SILC members.
 The Executive Committee reviews each membership application and then makes a recommendation to the Governor's Office.
-Each member is appointed to a three-year term, except if a member is appointed to fill a vacant position which occurs prior to the terms end.
+Each member is appointed to a three-year term, except if a member is appointed to fill a vacant position which occurs prior to the term’s end.
 The SILC Executive Committee is responsible for community outreach for potential SILC members.
-The process very straightforward.
+The process is very straightforward.
 When an individual has indicated an interest in serving on the SILC they are sent an application (applications are also available on the SILC website).
 General information is provided to the potential member about the Council, its work, and responsibility.
 The application is forwarded to the Executive Committee for its review and recommendation.
 The DSE participates in the review and provides input, but does not participate in the decision on forwarding the recommendation to the Governor.
-If for some reason the applicant is determined not to be suitable, than a letter is sent from the Executive Committee.
+If for some reason the applicant is determined not to be suitable, then a letter is sent from the Executive Committee.
 If the application is approved, the application and the resume are forwarded on to the Governor's Office for final action.
-If there are questions, as much additional information as available is provided.
-During the current Governor's term (4 year) she has not withheld nominations sent by the SILC.
+If there are questions, as much additional information as is available is provided.
 The Governor's Office apprises the individual of the appointment by letter.

 5.4 Staffing